Startups are like roller-coasters.

 Before you conclude that putting your head “in the clouds” is worthless, you should know that scientific research supports this approach.

 A study on creative cognition revealed that the more distant a creative was from the issue blocking them, the faster and better they solved the problem.
 The study highlights this idea as “cognitive distance”, which is like mentally walking away from a situation that is at a standstill.
 The study also examines the idea that within that distance, there is an ability to daydream – what the Psychology Today article refers to as “head in the clouds”.
-Daydreaming allows us to delve deeper into our psyche, and release any mental inhibitions we may have, which are often the cause of creative block.
+Daydreaming allows us to delve deeper into our psyche, and release any mental inhibitions we may have, which are often the cause of the creative block.

 We might not all be MacGyver, with superhuman skills to make creative things out of ordinary objects, but we can all leverage creativity to overcome problems that seem insurmountable.
 Many times, our ability to overcome such problems is the difference between our companies succeeding and failing.